syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/State-Persistence.md

 TreeView state can be persisted by using ‘**EnablePersistence**’.
 In which user intractable model values only has been persisted in order to maintain performance.

-The model values of below are maintained through Id basis of tree node.
+The model values of below are maintained through id basis of tree node.

 * selected
 * checked